 Edfu Temple contains one of the most spectacular pylons of any Egyptian temple, standing 37 meters tall and carved with battle scenes depicting King Ptolemy VIII punishing his enemies in front of the god Horus.
 In addition, there is an open courtyard with columns with floral capitals.
 It is often referred to as the “court of offerings.”
 There is a hypostyle hall with 12 columns that support the roof.
 The sanctuary at the end of this spectacular temple features a niche with a statue of the deity.
 There are 12 rooms around this sanctuary.
 The sanctuary’s walls are covered in religious scenes.
 Some rooms were designated for religious use.

-There are various aspects that distinguish the Edfu temple as an outstanding piece of art that blends the ancient Egyptian and ancient Greek architectural styles to create a magnificent piece of perfection that delivers a great archaeological wonder.
+There are various aspects that distinguish the Temple of Edfu as an outstanding piece of art that blends the ancient Egyptian and ancient Greek architectural styles to create a magnificent piece of perfection that delivers a great archaeological wonder.

 The Great Gate: